 What Is the 90-Day Rule for Workers’ Compensation?

-The 90-day rule says that an injured worker must get treatment for their injury or illness.
+The 90-day rule requires an injured worker to receive treatment for their injury or illness.
 They must see a healthcare provider chosen by the workers’ compensation company for 90 days.
 After 90 days, the injured worker can receive treatment from a healthcare professional who may not be on the list.

 How Much Does a Workers’ Compensation Attorney Cost?

-Our workers’ comp attorneys operate on a contingency fee.
-A contingency fee is a common agreement.
-A lawyer can get some money when their client wins or settles the case.
-In a contingency fee agreement, the lawyer only receives compensation if we has successfully represented our client.
-The amount we receive is contingent upon what we win for you.
+A workers’ compensation attorney at Munley Law costs nothing initially.
+Our workers’ comp attorneys operate on a contingency fee basis.
+This means our lawyer only receives compensation if we have successfully represented our client and recovered compensation.
+The amount we receive depends on what we win for you.

 How Long Does it Take to Receive Workers’ Comp Benefits?